Contemporary-Physicslab/TN2985/chapters/Experiment 2/Spectral_lines.md

 d \sin u_m = d \sin i + m\lambda
 $$ (eq:reflection_angle_um)

 This is the grating equation.
 It follows from this equation that, if a plane wave with a certain wavelength falls on the diffraction grating under an angle $i$, different plane waves are reflected with the same wavelength under different angles $u_m$.
-We can determine the wavelength of a certain component by accurately measuring $i$ and $u_m$, and using eqn. {eq}`eq:reflection_angle_um`.
+We can determine the wavelength of a certain component by accurately measuring $i$ and $u_m$, and using eq. {eq}`eq:reflection_angle_um`.

 ```{exercise}